Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Methods

 \subsubsection{Gaussian Mixture VAE}

 A standard VAE \cite{kingma2013auto} pulls together the posterior distribution and a parameter-free isotropic Gaussian prior.
-Two losses are optimized together in training: KL-divergence from the prior to the posterior, and the distance between recontructed targets and real targets.
-One weakness of this formulation is the unimodality of the latent space, inhibiting the learning of more complex representations.
-Another concern is over-regularization.
-If the posterior is exactly the same as the prior, the learnt representations would be uninformative of training inputs.
+Two losses are optimized together in training: KL-divergence from the prior to the posterior, and the distance between the reconstructed targets and the real targets.
+One weakness of this formulation is the unimodality of its latent space, inhibiting the learning of more complex representations.
+Another concern is over-regularization: if the posterior is exactly the same as the prior, the learnt representations would be uninformative of the inputs.
 Numerous works extend the prior to be more complex \cite{chung2015recurrent,eslami2016attend,dilokthanakul2016deep}.
 In our work, we adopt the Gausian mixture prior.
 The probability density can be depicted as $p(z)=\frac{1}{k}\sum_{i=1}^k\mathcal N(z|\mu_i,\sigma_i^2)$ where $i$ is the cluster index of $k$ Gaussian clusters with mean $\mu_i$ and covariance $\sigma_i^2$ \cite{shu2016gaussian, shi2019variational}.
 Our intuition is that each label embedding could correlate to a Gaussian subspace.
-Given a label set, the mixture of the corresponding Gaussians forms a unique multimodal prior distribution.
-The label embeddings also receive the gradients from the contrastive loss and thus combine the contrastive learning and latent space construction.
-Our formulation is also related to MVAE \cite{wu2018multimodal,shi2020relating} where the idea of product-of-experts is adopted.
+Given a label set, the mixture of the positive Gaussian subspaces forms a unique multimodal prior distribution.
+The label embeddings also receive the gradients from the contrastive loss and thus the contrastive learning is combined with latent space construction.
+Our formulation is also related to MVAE \cite{wu2018multimodal,shi2020relating} which adopts the idea of product-of-experts.